Randomized Comparison of Cleerly CAD Care Versus Risk Factor Based Care for Prevention of CV Events

 Purpose of this Study

-In the TRANSFORM study, the team will check your medical history and medicines.
+In the TRANSFORM study, the study team will check your medical history and the medicines you take.
 They will measure your height, weight, blood pressure, and waist size.
-If your recent lab results are not in your records, they will take a blood sample to check things like cholesterol, blood sugar, liver and kidney health, and inflammation.
-You will get these results.
-Another blood sample will be saved for future research to learn more about heart disease and your DNA, but you will not get those results.
-If your numbers are in the right range, you will have a special heart scan called a coronary CT.
+If your recent lab results are not in your medical record, you will give a fasting blood sample so doctors can check things like cholesterol, blood sugar, liver and kidney function, and signs of inflammation.
+You will be told the results of these regular lab tests.
+Another blood sample will be saved for future research to learn more about heart disease, including tests on your DNA, but you will not get the results from those future tests.
+The study team will tell you if your test results fall within the range needed to join the study.
+If they do, you will have a special heart scan called a coronary CT.

 Who Can Participate?